billkarsh/SpikeGLX/Markdown/SpikeGLX_OneBox_Quickstart.md

 Release downloads come with two executables:

-- **SpikeGLX.exe**: Runs {imec probes, OneBox, NI, FileViewer}, but you need to install NI drivers to run it.
+- **SpikeGLX.exe**: Runs {imec probes, OneBox, NI, FileViewer}, but you need to install NI DAQmx drivers to run it.
 - **SpikeGLX_NISIM.exe**: Runs {imec probes, OneBox, FileViewer} but not NI hardware.
 Does not need NI drivers.